Jpangi/Pitchbook-Project/README.md

 Tools Used:
-Excel - for data cleaning/manipulation
+Excel: for data cleaning/manipulation
-MySQL - for data cleaning/analyzing
+MySQL: for data cleaning/analyzing
-Tableau - for Visualization/analyzing
+Tableau: for Visualization/analyzing

 * all figures can be seen in the tableau file